-- a) Business profits.
+- a.
+Business profits.
 Business profits of companies, adjusted for various disallowances and exemptions, are subject to tax at 12.5%.
 Notional interest deduction can reduce the tax to 2,5% if certain criteria apply.
-The intellectual property box regime gives greatly reduced rates of tax on income and gains from qualifying assets. - b) Employment income and pensions.
-For individuals, the first EUR19,500 of annual taxable income (which includes business profits, income from employment and pensions) net of allowable deductions is free of tax; the next EUR8,500 is subject to tax at 20%; the next EUR8,300 at 25%; the next EUR23,700 at 30% and any amount above EUR60,000 at 35%.
+The intellectual property box regime gives greatly reduced rates of tax on income and gains from qualifying assets. - b.
+Employment income and pensions.
+For individuals, the first EUR 19.500 of annual taxable income (which includes business profits, income from employment and pensions) net of allowable deductions is free of tax; the next EUR 8,500 is subject to tax at 20%; the next EUR 8,300 at 25%; the next EUR 23,700 at 30% and any amount above EUR 60,000 at 35%.
 Exemptions are available on earnings from employment in the initial years of residence.
-These can be a maximum of 50% for 10 years.
-The first EUR19,500 per year of Cyprus-source widow's or widower's pension is free of tax and, tax is payable on the balance at 20%.
-The first EUR3,420 per year of foreign source pension income is free of tax and tax is payable on the balance at 5%.
-The taxpayer may opt from year to year to be taxed on the standard basis if this would be beneficial for them.
+For each tax year, there is a 50% deduction available to expatriates who earn employment income more than EUR 100,000 annually or a 20% deduction available to expatriates earning below EUR 100,000.
+Additionally, the first EUR 19,500 per year of Cyprus-source widow's or widower's pension is free of tax and tax is payable on the balance at 20%.
+The first EUR 3,420 per year of foreign source pension income is free of tax and tax is payable on the balance at 5%.
+The taxpayer may opt from year to year to be taxed on the standard basis if this would be beneficial for them. - vAT.

-- c) VAT.
 The standard rate of VAT is 19%.
-Reduced rates of 5% and 9% apply to certain supplies. - d) Savings interest and royalties.
+Reduced rates of 5% and 9% apply to certain suppliers - d.
+Savings interest and royalties.
 Passive interest and dividends received by individuals who are both resident and domiciled in Cyprus are subject to SDC tax at rates of 30% and 17% respectively.
 Individuals who are resident but not domiciled in Cyprus are exempt from SDC tax on interest and dividends.
 Passive interest received by Cyprus-resident companies is subject to SDC tax at 30%.
-Dividends received by Cyprus-resident companies from another Cyprus-resident company (and those received from overseas see 23 below) are not subject to income tax or SDC tax.
+Dividends received by Cyprus-resident companies from another Cyprus-resident company (and those received from overseas - see 23 below) are not subject to income tax or SDC tax.
 Royalties are treated as trading income.